 Name of Employee (Donor)

+Number of Days Donated(Donors may give in full or half day increments.)

+(Donois may give in run of han day increments.)

 Days Donated to

 I certify that:

-- A. I am making this donation entirely of my own free will and that no attempts have been made to intimidate, threaten, or coerce me to donate my sick leave.
-I understand that I have no right under any circumstance to have any of the donated sick leave restored to my accrued sick leave. - B. I understand that I may only donate sick leave to another employee in accordance with the Charleston School District's board approved Catastrophic Leave Bank Policy, and I may request a copy of district policies at any time.
+A. I am making this donation entirely of my own free will and that no attempts hintimidate, threaten, or coerce me to donate my sick leave.
+I understand that I any circumstance to have any of the donated sick leave restored to my accrued B. I understand that I may only donate sick leave to another employee in accordance Charleston School District's board approved Catastrophic Leave Bank Policy, a copy of district policies at any time. have no right under sick leave. nce with the

-Signature of Employee (Donor)
+Signature of Employee (Donor) Date Signed

+DATE ADOPTED: March 30, 2015